nightintoxicated/overlord/README.md

 any commands you type into the command shell will be picked up and executed by the clients.

 known issues

 can only execute one liners, because the clients are not acting with a full shell, so state isnt kept.
 (e.g.. if you pwd, then cd to /root, then pwd, you will not be in / root, instead, you will need to do your commands on one line including ;'s such as)
 example: cd / ; pwd ; ls

 if you run a command that keeps open a loop while running, e.g., running a ping without a -c, you will be stuck in that look until you exit it on the client

+if you exit the client script, then re enter it, it will re do the last command stored by the server.